AxelTWC/AxelTWC/README.md

 # Welcome to my Github Profile !
-- 👋 Hi, I’m @AxelTWC , Currently Graduated in Honours Bachelor of Science in Faculty of Engineering - Specialization in Computer Science
+- 👋 Hi, I’m @AxelTWC , Long Story Short: I fast track graduated from uOttawa in HBSc in Comp Sci for financial reasons, 2 years later , now doing Masters in UofToronto under DA/ML Stream.
+- 👀 Interested in learning new things in AI/ML Field , looking for opportunities.
 - 👀 Interested in coding executatble applications and small/lightweight spigot plugins since 2014.
 - 💞️ I’m looking to collaborate on anything really!
 As long as it is fun :)